BryceMarshall/CSC_412-512/Applications of Mental Models to Design.md

-- ([Loeffler et al. 2013](https://joernhurtienne.com/Publications_files/BHCI_IBIS_final.pdf))  present the IBIS method of designing intuitive interfaces (link **how mental models affect behavior**) which suggests considering and incorporating image schemas as a requirement when designing an interface.
+- ([Loeffler et al. 2013](https://joernhurtienne.com/Publications_files/BHCI_IBIS_final.pdf))  present the IBIS method of designing [[Mental Models and Behaviour|intuitive interfaces]]  which suggests considering and incorporating image schemas as a requirement when designing an interface.
 Image schemas are core structural ideas which come from everyday experience, for example up represents “more” and down represents “less” .

   ![[Pasted image 20250302095459.png]]

-- ([Qian et al. 2011](https://dl.acm.org/doi/pdf/10.1145/2087756.2087780?casa_token=wOwcaeicenAAAAAA:gThogt4s8sDP2anRtF17_hGTfJ4Aum2j2K0uc4j6A7Rg5kpRJsHT_tJILFzPTX6NUvwBqsnCe5-w) ) propose a design framework for designing interfaces in which metaphors (**link representations**) are constructed based on users’ mental models.
+- ([Qian et al. 2011](https://dl.acm.org/doi/pdf/10.1145/2087756.2087780?casa_token=wOwcaeicenAAAAAA:gThogt4s8sDP2anRtF17_hGTfJ4Aum2j2K0uc4j6A7Rg5kpRJsHT_tJILFzPTX6NUvwBqsnCe5-w) ) propose a design framework for designing interfaces in which [[Representations of User Knowledge|metaphors]] are constructed based on users’ mental models.
 Users provide a sketches for designers to access a user’s mental model of a system, then design an interface which incorporates some of the users’ important expectations with the incorporation of metaphors in the UI (e.g. using real world objects as names or navigation tools)

 ![[Pasted image 20250302095507.png | center | 600]]